kekkooo/kekkooo.github.io/_posts/2016-10-07-hello-scala.md

 ---
 title: Hello Scala
 updated: 2016-10-07 22:42
+category: [SCALA]
 ---

-Hello, in this blog I would like show some of the things I learnt or I am currently learning, trying to avoid long explainations in favour of code examples.
+Hello, in this blog I would like show some of the things I learnt or I am currently learning, trying to avoid long explainations in favour of code snippets.

-Given that I am currently learning Scala, here's how I greet the readers.
+Given that I am currently working in Scala, here's how I greet the readers.

 ```scala
 case class User( firstName : String, lastName : String)